 Outset and Dorotheum London are proud to support digital art installation ‘Play Station’ by Lawrence Lek at The White Chapel Building, London as part of Art Night – Fusion of Horizons.
 Art Night is a contemporary art festival transforming East London for one magical night on 1st July 2017 curated by Fatos Üstek in collaboration with Whitechapel Gallery.
 Lek invites audiences to explore the contradictions of a future post-work society with a new virtual reality video game.
 Set in 2037, ‘Play Station’ takes place in a science fiction version of the White Chapel Building, transformed into the London headquarters of a mysterious technology start-up known as Farsight.
 Access to this virtual world is through an installation of VR headseats, video training guides, and voiceover tutorials, allowing the audience to participate as players or observers.
 Housed in the cavernous actrium of the recently re-invented White Chapel Building, ‘Play Station’ reflects on the continuously changing boundaries between workspace and playground.

-‘Play Station’, 2017 by Lawrence Lek has been gifted to The Arts Council England Collection, touring sites throughout 2018.
+‘Play Station’, 2017 by Lawrence Lek has been gifted to The British Council Collection, touring sites throughout 2018.